UCL/STIR-exercises/INSTALL.md

 -------------------------
 Author: Kris Thielemans

-An easy way to run the exercises is to use the STIR Virtual Machine, but you can install all of this yourself of course.
+An easy way to run the exercises is to use the STIR Virtual Machine where all of this has been done for you, but you can install all of this yourself of course.
 Below are some brief instructions.